kwokcheong/Project1-Resume/README.md

 ## Features Left to Implement
 * I would like to implement javascript for a "coin" effect on the logo.
 Add more animation for image floating in upon scroll, change the navigation bar to a hamburger, include the PDF file of my CV into the website.
 * For functionality, I would add a section for employers to write and send an email to me directly from the website itself.
+* To improve the mobile responsiveness of my about page "Hi, my name..."

 ## Testing
 Employers will be able to view my video the instance they enter the webpage.